enthu.ai

 The average churn rate across all industries is approximately 5%.
 However, this number varies significantly depending on the industry and business model.

-In this blog, we will understand the meaning of customer churn rate also known as customer attrition.
+In this blog, we will understand the meaning of customer churn rate also known as customer attrition & how to reduce customer churn rate.

 A. What is customer churn?